LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

 But this project has been more than just producing a set of reports;

 * In Oxford, we've used the Digital Outcomes and Specialists Framework for procuring a digital agency for the first time
-* We've trained a batch of staff in councils about the basics of user research and how to present their findings as user experience maps
+* We've trained a batch of staff in the participating councils in the basics of user research and how to present their findings as user experience maps
 * We've had councils undertake user research interviews for the first time, and given them a set of tools to become more self-sufficient in this area
 * We've worked collaboratively to support each other and share the outcomes of our research with each other
 * We've worked in the open and made all our materials available for anyone else in the sector to use